Rest & Reset vs Weekend Art Retreat

 | Primary Location | chakrata | chakrata |

-| Why that location | The forest creates a natural cocoon for the nervous system.
+| Why that location | The deodar forest creates a natural cocoon for the nervous system.
 No tourist noise.
-No signal.
-Just the profound quiet of trees and altitude. | Close enough to Delhi for a weekend trip, yet remote enough to feel completely disconnected.
+Minimal signal.
+Just the profound quiet of ancient trees and clean altitude air.
+The isolation is not hostile — it is protective. | Close enough to Delhi for a weekend trip, yet remote enough to feel completely disconnected.
 The forest silence is immediate. |

 | Rest & Reset | Weekend Art Retreat | |